Charan2025/universal-variables/README.md

 README.md: This file, which provides an overview of the project.
 For more information about the functionality of Team Moby Dock's Project, please reference our diagram: https://rb.gy/hj9re

+**NOTE**

+These files encapsulate the final deliverables of my side of the Cybot Mission & Docking Project

 --------------------------------------------------------------------------------------------------------------------------

 Project Description